MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 2. The Mobile Broadband Service reads the IMSI and generates a set of hashes.

-3. When the user clicks **Connect**, these hashes are used to match connection settings within the [COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).
+3. When the user clicks **Connect**, these hashes are used to match connection settings within the [COSA database submission](planning-your-desktop-cosa-database-submission.md).
 For a device with an active SIM, the connection is successful and Internet connectivity is available.

 ## <span id="Components"></span><span id="components"></span><span id="COMPONENTS"></span>Components